 Additional software requirements must be met as outlined in the Software section.
-For more information about connecting to our network please visit the page about Internet Access.
+For more information about connecting to our network please visit the page linked below.

 Yes.
 There is one connection (Ethernet 10/100Mbps) per bed in each dorm room.
 All network jacks on campus are orange in color.

 Messaging programs may be used.
 However, support for these applications is limited.

 Yes.
 Wireless Internet access is provided at various locations throughout each campus.
 Please visit the page below for details.

 The use of the campus network for non-academic purposes such as playing video games is not an essential function of our network.
 Network resources that might be used for online gaming services will be given a significantly lower priority than those used for academic purposes.
 A particular gaming service or video game may or may not work on campus.
 Online gaming services that students pay for may not be accessible on campus.

 Yes.
 Support is provided for connecting your personal computers to the campus network.
 If other devices are connected, they could impede other student connections to the network and may result in being blocked from network connectivity.
 Most commonly, Wireless Routers and Internet Connection Sharing can prevent multiple students from connecting properly to the campus network.